chanzuckerberg/software-mention-extraction/README.md

 #### Software Mentions

-  * Download pretrained model from: s3://meta-prod-ds-storage/software_mentions_extraction/models and place it in ./models/ folder.
+  * Download pretrained model 'scibert_software_sent' from: s3://meta-prod-ds-storage/software_mentions_extraction/models and place it in the ./models/ folder.

   * Example of how to run the model in inference mode: `./scripts/Software mentions inference mode.ipynb`